 The best pan to use is a 9-inch springform pan.

-Wrap the cheesecake in plastic wrap and then aluminum foil before putting in the freezer to store it.
+Wrap the cheesecake in plastic wrap and then aluminum foil before putting it in the freezer to store it.

 - When making the cheesecake, be sure to beat the cream cheese well at the beginning to ensure that it is smooth.
 If, when the cheesecake batter is complete, you still have lumps, simply press them against the side of the bowl using a wooden spoon or rubber spatula.